salestrip/hr/Senior Back End Developer.md

 # The Offer
 - The chance to shape an incredible company, with a team that's done it before
 - Stock options for the right candidate
+- A market-related salary.
+No need to take a massive pay cut when joining us
 - Central London office (WeWork) with some remote work
 - Rest is important so we provide a decent number of holidays